Credits as Global Currency

 - Wing Commander

-- Hegemonia ("bc" stands for "billion credits"; make sense, since you're building spaceships and conducting massive colony enhancements)
+- Haegemonia: Legions of Iron: "bc" stands for "billion credits", which make sense since you're building spaceships and conducting massive colony enhancements.

 - Galactic Civilizations also has BCs ("billion credits") by virtue of you running an interstellar empire and using money for projects on planetary scales.